cerb/cerb.github.io/_packages/stripe-bot.md

 <img src="/assets/images/guides/stripe/plugin/cerb-and-stripe.png" class="screenshot">
 </div>

-# Configure the Stripe plugin
+# Configure the Stripe service

-If you haven't already, follow [these instructions](/guides/integrations/stripe/configure-plugin/) to install and configure the Stripe plugin, and add your first connected account.
+If you haven't already, follow [these instructions](/guides/integrations/stripe/) to configure the Stripe service and add your first connected account.

 # Import the package